vnetcon/jdbc-json/README.md

 # jdbc-json
 jdbc driver for parsing jsno/xml files direclty to database.

+At the moment this is not yet added to dev-env.zip.
+This will be done soon.

 ## Quick Start (for windows 64bit)
 For setting up the development environment you don't need install anything.